Charles Warren: South Africa

-He served briefly at Dover and then at the School of Gunnery at Shoeburyness (1871–73).
+He served briefly at Dover and then at the School of Gunnery at Shoeburyness (1871–1873).
 In 1876, the Colonial Office appointed him special commissioner to survey the boundary between Griqualand West and the Orange Free State.
 For this work, he was made a Companion of the Order of St Michael and St George (CMG) in 1877.
 In the Transkei War (1877–78), he commanded the Diamond Fields Horse and was badly wounded at Perie Bush.
 For this service, he was mentioned in despatches and promoted to brevet lieutenant colonel.
 He was then appointed special commissioner to investigate "native questions" in Bechuanaland and commanded the Northern Border Expedition troops in quelling the rebellion there.
 In 1879, he became Administrator of Griqualand West.
-The town Warrenton in the Northern Cape Province of South Africa is named after him.
+The town of Warrenton in the Northern Cape Province of South Africa is named after him.

 Palmer expedition investigation

 In 1880, Warren returned to England to become Chief Instructor in Surveying at the School of Military Engineering.
 He held this post until 1884, but it was interrupted in 1882, when the Admiralty sent him to Sinai to discover what had happened to Professor Edward Henry Palmer's archaeological expedition.
 He discovered that the expedition members had been robbed and murdered, located their remains, and brought their killers to justice.
 For this, he was created a Knight Commander of the Order of St Michael and St George (KCMG) on 24 May 1883 and was also awarded an Order of the Medjidie, Third Class by the Egyptian government.
 In 1883, he was also made a Knight of Justice of the Order of St. John of Jerusalem, and in June 1884 he was elected a Fellow of the Royal Society (FRS).